|Title:||The Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer|

-Pieter Lehrer will serve his sixth season as the Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer in 2018-19.
-Lehrer joined the Crimson in April of 2013.
+Pieter Lehrer was named the Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer in April of 2013.

 Lehrer made an immediate impact on the Harvard program upon his arrivial in Cambridge, helping the Crimson to a 7-8-2 mark and second-place finish in the Ivy League in his inaugural season.
 The Crimson, which had gone two years without an Ivy League victory, compiled a 5-2-0 conference mark in 2013 and faced eventual champion Penn with the league title on the line in the final game of the season.
 Four players earned All-Ivy League honors in Lehrer's first season at the helm of the program.